Kgkkjjj/OS/README.md

 This repository contains a minimal Windows 11 WPF code editor written in C#.
 It implements a collection of tools that make it easier to create and manage small C# programs.
 The editor can compile files to executables, run basic git and package commands and now provides a project explorer and output window for working with multiple files.

 This code mirrors the repo at [https://github.com/Kgkkjjj/OS/tree/codex/rebuild-code-editor-in-c%23-wpf-for-windows-11].
+The same repository hosts the update packages used by the editor.

 ## Building